President (corporate title): Immediate past president

 Some organizations may have a position of immediate past president in addition to the position of president.
 In those organizations, when the term of the president is complete, that person automatically fills the position of immediate past president.
 The organization can have such a position only if the bylaws provide it.
 The duties of such a position would also have to be provided in the bylaws.

+Life president

+Life president is an honorary title often given to someone who has already served the organization for a long period in a major role.